bugbiteme/openshift-space-challenge/README.md

 ## Requirements

-Currently tested to work on "Red Hat OpenShift Container Platform 4.13 Workshop" from demo.redhat.com Make sure to have the `oc` command-line tool installed on your laptop.
+Currently tested to work on "Red Hat OpenShift Container Platform 4.13 Workshop" from demo.redhat.com Make sure to have the `oc` and `jq` command-line tools installed on your laptop.

 ## Getting started